irfank123/ai_grader/README.md

 The project is made up of several main components:

 1. **MongoDB Database** 🧑‍💻: Stores questions, user responses, and related metadata.
-2. **Backend API (Flask)** 🛠️: Handles question retrieval, answer submission, and response evaluation.
+2. **Backend API (Node js)** 🛠️: Handles question retrieval, answer submission, and response evaluation.
 3. **Frontend (React)** 🌱: The user-friendly interface for students to take exams and submit their answers.

 ---